 Investing in both global and domestic stocks.
 This technique revolves around spreading your money around the world with the intent of protecting yourself from instability in the area of the globe that is currently experiencing challenges.
 Not every economy does well or poorly at the same time.

 Investing in companies with different levels of market capitalization.
 Sounds complicated, but market capitalization is merely the market value of a company’s shares.
 Here’s how to do the math: Multiply the number of the company’s outstanding shares by the current market price of one share.

 The answer is called the “market cap.”
 Example: If the company that interests you has 10 million shares selling at $50 per share, the market cap is $500 million (10 million shares x $50).
 This answer also shows you how big or small a company is compared to other companies.
 Your diversified portfolio could include small to large-cap stocks .

 Investing in different asset classes.
 There are three main asset classes : stocks (also called equities), bonds (also called fixed-income), and money markets (also called cash equivalents).
-You could also consider asset classes to be real estate and now even buying and selling cryptocurrency like Bitcoin, Ethereum, Cardano, Litecoin, Solana, and more.
-The idea is to change up investments with different levels of risk and returns.
-Different asset classes behave in different ways that are not always easy to predict.
-Investing in an interesting variety of asset classes can keep you diversified and can help protect you against risk.
+You could also consider alternative asset classes, such as real estate and buying and selling cryptocurrency like Bitcoin, Ethereum, Cardano, Litecoin, Solana, and more.
+The idea is to hold a variety of investments with different levels of risk and returns, a strategy which can help protect you against risk.